-Certificate students are enrolled at Queen’s University and are therefore subject to the policies, regulations, and requirements of this institution.
+Certificate students are enrolled at Queen’s University and are therefore subject to the policies, regulations, and requirements of this institution and, if they are registered in another Queen's degree program, the regulations of that program.

 Certificate students are also subject to the policies, regulations and requirements of the Certificate in Business.
 It is the responsibility of every student in the Certificate to read and understand these policies, regulations, and requirements.